Skip to content

 Read other community leaders’ stories with Marie-Pierre from Vancouver and Geneviève from Montreal.
 Their stories feature the incredible work being done to foster social connection and community resilience in parks and green spaces across Canada.

-InTO the Ravines creates opportunities for Torontonians to come together to explore the ravines, learn about their social and ecological benefits, and champion their preservation.
+Park People partners with the City of Toronto to create opportunities for Torontonians to come together to explore the ravines, learn about their social and ecological benefits, and support their care and protection.

 0%